Looking for a consultant or interested in scheduling a training? Send me a message via my contact page!

 "It is up to every single one of us to effect change to make the theatre community more inclusive—and this goes beyond gender-neutral restrooms."

 Through StageSource, I also help facilitate the Line Drawn Initiative, dedicated to developing programs and resources specifically for the New England performing arts community to prevent and deal with all forms of harassment, and to create safe working spaces for all.

 Below are the Line Drawn Community Standards—a working document developed with the input and guidance of the Line Drawn working group, and the New England Theatre community at large.
 They are a unified set of 10 standards, created with the aim to be adopted by all New England theatre companies as a foundation to build safe workspace and universal protections for theatre-workers.

 Alongside Dawn M. Simmons and Jen Lewis, this essay on HowlRound unpacks the findings of the Line Drawn initiative's initial summits, and where we believe progress needs to happen to truly address harassment in the theatre industry.

 "Boilerplate harassment policies simply aren't effective when the work sometimes requires individuals to change clothes, touch or kiss, and discuss sexual content with their coworkers."

-Created alongside six other Stage Managers across the United States, "Hold, Please" explores some of the places white supremacist culture plays out in the field of Stage Management—with a focus on urgency, quantity over quality, perfectionism, objectivity, and power-hoarding.
+Created alongside six other Stage Managers across the United States, "Hold, Please" and "Hold, Please: Act 2" explore some of the places white supremacist culture plays out in the field of Stage Management—with a focus on urgency, quantity over quality, perfectionism, objectivity, and power-hoarding.